 There is information everywhere on the internet about building long-term wealth by investing in income-producing property.
 But is there adequate information that you can access one-on-one in the Denver market over a cup of coffee from an experienced commercial broker and developer?
-At Canon Property Group at Your Castle Real Estate, Rodolfo Canon is available to do just that.
+At Canon Property Group at Buell & Company, Rodolfo Canon is available to do just that.
 In this blog, Rodolfo extracts the learning from the podcast episode, “Do You Have to Be a Millionaire to Invest in Commercial Real Estate,” in which Joe Massey from Castle and Cooke Mortgage discusses the financing options available in this market.

 How much money is needed?

 If your interest is in commercial real estate you will need 25%-30% down payment of the purchase price to obtain financing for the purchase.
 Assume that you have $250,000 in savings and you are thinking about risking it in a commercial real estate investment.
 The first question that needs to be answered is, do you want to risk all of that in your first commercial real estate venture?
 Probably not.
 This is the number one reason we find that new investors are reluctant to pull the trigger.
 They are afraid of losing it all.
 But you don’t have to risk it.
 There are other ways.

 An alternative source of capital